elias-m-b/Cyclistic-Customer-Behavior-Analysis/README.md

 ## Usage

 To access the analysis and findings of the project, you can view the `Cyclistic Customer Behavior.pdf` file.
-The PowerPoint presentation provides a comprehensive overview of the data analysis process and the recommendations for marketing strategies.
+The slide presentation provides a comprehensive overview of the data analysis process and the recommendations for marketing strategies.

 If you are interested in exploring the code and conducting your own analysis, you can open the `cyclistic_analysis.ipynb` file in a Jupyter Notebook environment.
 The notebook contains the code used for data cleaning, exploration, and visualization.